KTern/docs-center/docs/content/general/how-to-create-ticket/_index.en.md

    ![4_Click_on_AddTickets](https://storage.googleapis.com/ktern-public-files/product-documentation/Ticket%20Center/4_Click_on_AddTickets.png)

-4. Fill in all the necessary fields like:
+4. Fill in all the necessary fields like:<br>
       a.
 Title <br>
       b.
 Priority <br>
       c.
 Classification <br>